supercodepoet/django-skylark/docs/intro.rst

             return 'Some HTML stuff'

-That is all that it takes to have CSS, META, JS , etc. assests included in the page header using the CrunchyFrog framework for a template tag and any templates it renders.
+That is all that it takes to have CSS, META, JS , etc. assests included in the page header using the Django Skylark framework for a template tag and any templates it renders.

 .. _Flex: http://www.adobe.com/products/flex/
 .. _Sproutcore: http://www.sproutcore.com/